John Palmer (criminal): Death

 Palmer was murdered on 24 June 2015 at the age of 64 in his gated home in South Weald, near Brentwood, Essex by means of gunshot wounds to the chest, abdomen, arm, elbow, back and kidneys.
-The fact he had been shot six times was only revealed during a post mortem as he had undergone gallbladder surgery for which the wounds were mistaken.
+That he had been shot six times was only revealed during a post mortem as he had undergone gallbladder surgery for which the wounds were mistaken.

 A special BBC documentary presented by broadcaster Roger Cook (who exposed Palmer in a 1994 edition of The Cook Report entitled "The Laundry Man") revealed that since 1999, police had run an intelligence operation on Palmer from the RAF Spadeadam base in Cumbria.
 Palmer was under electronic surveillance by a secret police intelligence unit for 16 years until his assassination by a hitman in 2015, according to the special BBC television investigation.
 The Serious and Organised Crime Agency (Soca), now the National Crime Agency, had gathered intelligence on Palmer in an operation codenamed Alpine because of concerns of corruption in the Metropolitan police.

 Palmer's two partners Christina Ketley and Saskia Mundinger, who both had children together with Palmer, demanded payouts from him in 2005 to keep them and their children in an appropriate manner.
 He also had two daughters with his wife Marnie.

 On 4 February 2017, a 50-year-old man was questioned on suspicion of Palmer's murder.
 Police said they had questioned a man who was originally from Tyneside although currently living in southern Spain.
 The man was not arrested but volunteered to be interviewed at a police station in the UK.
 The force did not specify at which police station he was interviewed.